Self-Creating Random Walks for Decentralized Learning under Pac-Man Attacks: Convergence of the Learning Algorithm

+\begin{remark} An interesting problem is whether the sampling bias caused by Pac-Man attacks can be reduced using importance sampling \cite{KahnMarshall1953} and update reweighting \cite{HorvitzThompson1952}.
+However, in a fully decentralized network, the location of the Pac-Man node and the global transition probability matrix are unknown.
+Standard reweighting factors are therefore unavailable, while estimating them from local observations may introduce substantial error and amplify adversarial updates.
+Developing reliable bias-correction methods for this setting is left for future work. \end{remark}

-Because temporary extinctions may cause a chain to become inactive repeatedly, its effective progress is not continuous.
-Thus, to evaluate the convergence behavior of the algorithm, we focus on the number of local-update iterations completed by time $t$.
+Since temporary extinctions may cause the RW population to become inactive, not every physical time slot contributes to learning.
+To characterize its real-time convergence behavior, we focus on the number of local-update iterations completed by time $t$.
 For an infinite chain of RWs, let $\itr_t$ denote this number.
-When $\itr_t=t$, the algorithm proceeds at the same rate as classical RW-SGD; when $\itr_t<t$, its convergence slows proportionally.
+The ratio $\frac{\E[\itr_t]}{t}$ measures the expected fraction of time steps that effectively contribute to learning, and therefore partially characterizes the convergence speed in real time.
+When $\itr_t=t$, every time step produces a local update, so the algorithm progresses at the same rate as classical RW-SGD.
+When $\itr_t<t$, some time steps are lost due to RW termination and regeneration, and the real-time convergence is slowed down is slowed down according to the effective update ratio.

+To characterize the communication overhead, let $C_t$ denote the total number of transmissions on the graph up to time $t$.
+Since each local update is associated with one RW transmission, $\itr_t$ also counts the number of transmissions generated by a chain.
+Note that $C_t$ counts all transmissions generated by all active RWs on the graph.
+Therefore, we have $\itr_t \le C_t$.